deuxfleurs-org/garage/doc/book/src/reference_manual/configuration.md

-In the case where `rpc_public_addr` is correctly specified in the configuration file, the full identifier of a node including IP and port can be obtained by running `garage node-id` and then included directly in the `bootstrap_peers` list of other nodes.
-Otherwise, only the node's public key will be returned by `garage node-id` and you will have to add the IP yourself.
+In the case where `rpc_public_addr` is correctly specified in the configuration file, the full identifier of a node including IP and port can be obtained by running `garage node id` and then included directly in the `bootstrap_peers` list of other nodes.
+Otherwise, only the node's public key will be returned by `garage node id` and you will have to add the IP yourself.

 #### `consul_host` and `consul_service_name`